-5.9 Volume Change Measurement Device-The volume of water entering or leaving the specimen shall be measured with an accuracy of within ± 0.05 % of the total volume of the specimen.
-The volume measuring device is usually a burette connected to the back pressure but may be any other device meeting the accuracy requirement.
-The device must be able to withstand the maximum back pressure.
+5.8 Volume Change Measurement Device-The volume of water entering or leaving the specimen shall be measured with an accuracy of within $\pm 0.05\,\%$ of the total volume of the specimen.
+The volume-measuring device is usually a burette connected to the back pressure but may be any other device meeting the accuracy requirement.
+The device must be able to withstand the maximum back pressure and of sufficient capacity for the performance of the test.
+Volume changes during shear are often on the order of $\pm 20\,\%$ or more of the specimen volume.
+Either allowing for resetting of the system during shear or having a total capacity capable of measuring the entire change may meet the required capacity.

-5.10 Deformation Indicator-The vertical deformation of the specimen is usually determined from the travel of the piston acting on the top of the specimen.
+5.9 Deformation Indicator-The vertical deformation of the specimen is usually determined from the travel of the piston acting on the top of the specimen.
 The piston travel shall be measured with an accuracy of at least 0.25 % of the initial specimen height.
-The deformation indicator shall have a range of at least 15 % of the initial height of the specimen and may be a dial indicator or other measuring device meeting the requirements for accuracy and range.
+The deformation indicator shall have a range of at least 20 % of the initial height of the specimen and may be a dial indicator, linear variable differential transformer (LVDT), extensometer, or other measuring device meeting the requirements for accuracy and range.

-5.11 Specimen Cap and Base-The specimen cap and base shall be designed to provide drainage from both ends of the specimen.
+5.10 Specimen Cap and Base-The specimen cap and base shall be designed to provide drainage from both ends of the specimen.
 They shall be constructed of a rigid, noncorrosive, impermeable material, and each shall, except for the drainage provision, have a circular plane surface of contact with the porous disks and a circular cross section.
 It is desirable for the mass of the specimen cap and top porous disk to be as minimal as possible.
 However, the mass may be as much as 10 % of the axial load at failure.
-If the mass is greater than 0.5 % of the applied axial load at failure and greater than 50 g, the axial load must be corrected for the mass of the specimen cap and top porous disk.
+If the mass is greater than 0.5 % of the applied axial load at failure and greater than 50 g (0.1 lb), the axial load must be corrected for the mass of the specimen cap and top porous disk.
 The diameter of the cap and base shall be equal to the initial diameter of the specimen.
 The specimen base shall be connected to the triaxial compression chamber to prevent lateral motion or tilting, and the specimen cap shall be designed such that eccentricity of the piston-to-cap contact relative to the vertical axis of the specimen does not exceed 1.3 mm (0.05 in.).
 The end of the piston and specimen cap contact area shall be designed so that tilting of the specimen cap during the test is minimal.
 The cylindrical surface of the specimen base and cap that contacts the membrane to form a seal shall be smooth and free of scratches.